robrix/Postmodern-Programming/Postmodern Programming.md

 But if you try this, it doesn’t work.
 What’s wrong?
 Memos as described above are lazy, but since we’re never using the memo’s value, it’s never being calculated.
 Once again, the impedance mismatch between imperative and declarative styles rears its ugly head.

-If we want to bridge the gap, we could allow _strict_, also known as _greedy_ evaluation, forcing the value to be updated as soon as it is invalidated.
-We’ll leave that as an exercise for the audience; but it’s useful to realize that this is, again, a problem where imperative code forces us to think overmuch about ordering.
-Pushing this imperative code to the margins will help the rest of your code be cleaner, easier to reason about, but you can never root it out completely, and it taints anything which calls it.
+One way to bridge the gap would be to implement _strict_, or _greedy_ evaluation, forcing the value to be updated as soon as it is invalidated.
+(I’ll leave that as an exercise for the audience.)
+But taking a step back, it’s useful to realize that this is, again, a problem where imperative code forces us to care about ordering.
+Pushing this imperative code to the margins will help the rest of your code be cleaner, easier to reason about; but you can never root it out completely.
+It taints anything which calls it.

-On the other hand, if we were always using the value of the memo at all the right times, for example if internally `UIViewController` was using a `Memo` to check our `navigationItemState` memo for updates—because of course its `value` is KVO-compliant!—we would see exactly the desired behaviour.
-The problems with ordering and timing would be gone gone.
+On the other hand, if we were always using the value of the memo at all the right times, for example if internally `UIViewController` was using some mechanism to observe changes to our memo for updates—because of course every `Memo`’s `value` is KVO-compliant!—we would see exactly the desired behaviour.
+The problems with ordering and timing would disappear.

-The `Memo` we employ is acting in a role that functional reactive programming calls a sink, as opposed to a signal; where a signal acts solely to calculate a value in response to changes, a sink tracks the changes and causes imperative effects.
-Can we push the imperative effects further into the margins?
+In fact, the way we use `Memo` above is acting in a role that a reactive programming glossary might refer to as a sink.
+While `Memo` is _capable_ of acting as what’s called a signal, which responds to changes in its dependencies by computing new values on demand, it’s being used here solely to update the navigation item imperatively in response to changes.
+Again, we don’t use its value, so we don’t run its block.
+Conflating the imperative _how_ this memo computes with the declarative _what_ this memo represents has caused this bug.
+Worse, it’s caused us to consider complicating the abstraction with a different evaluation scheme in order to fix it.
+Perhaps we don’t need to change it at all.

+Where a signal is declarative, producing new values when necessary and demanded of it, a sink is imperative, performing some imperative side effects as soon as it’s invalidated.
+Can we push these imperative effects further into the margins? `Memo` takes us from change to value; maybe we need an abstraction to take us from change to effect.
+Let’s call it a `Sink`.

     @interface Sink : NSObject